There are more than 300 homes in Austin starting from 1,000,000 and top at $13,000,000. To see them all – Click on the link the below

-The number of townhouses and condominiums (condos) purchased in the Austin area in October 2013 was 288, which is 40 percent more than October 2012.
-In the same time period, the median price for condos was $209,000, which is 14 percent more than the same month of the prior year.
-These properties spent an average of 47 days on the market, or 27 percent less time compared to October 2012.
+The volume of townhouses and condominiums (condos) purchased in the Austin area in November 2014 was 162, which is 24 percent less than November 2013.
+In the same time period, the median price for condos was $221,000, which is 13 percent more than the same month last year.
+These properties spent an average of 49 days on the market, five days less than November 2013.

 * The inventory of homes for a market is measured in months, which is defined as the number of active listings divided by the average sales per month of the prior 12 months.
 The Real Estate Center at Texas A&M University cites that 6.5 months of inventory represents a market in which supply and demand for homes is balanced.